niedzielski/git-diff-img/readme.md

 ```

 ### As an executable
+This is an alternative configuration that is not necessary if you use the Git
+configuration

 1. [Download](https://raw.githubusercontent.com/niedzielski/git-diff-img/master/git-diff-img) git-diff-img
 2. Mark git-diff-img executable: `chmod +x git-diff-img`
 3. Move git-diff-img to *either* `~/bin` or `/usr/local/bin`: `mv git-diff-img ~/bin/` OR `mv git-diff-img /usr/local/bin/`